Who Needs Lockout/Tagout Training?

 Authorized employee lockout/tagout training

-Authorized employees are the ones using lockout/tagout to help protect themselves, so as a result they must understand how to implement lockout/tagout and its importance.
-As part of their lockout/tagout training, OSHA requires authorized employees to know what types of energy exist, where those energy types are available in the workplace, and the hazards associated with each type of energy.
+Authorized employees are the ones using lockout/tagout to help protect themselves, so as a result, they must understand how to implement lockout/tagout and its importance.
+OSHA requires authorized employees to know what types of energy exist, where those energy types are present in the workplace, the hazards associated with each type of energy, and how employees can protect themselves with safe energy isolation.
 This gives them a solid understanding of the risks involved in servicing or maintaining equipment.

-Authorized employees also must learn how to isolate each type of energy source so they can confirm it is correctly controlled.
-In addition, authorized employees must recognize hazardous energy sources and understand how they are labeled inside a plant so they can be prepared to work with them.
+Authorized employees must also learn how to isolate each type of energy source so they can confirm it is correctly controlled when they perform servicing or maintenance.
+In addition, authorized employees must recognize the importance of the control of hazardous energy sources, including stored energy, and understand how energy sources are labeled inside a plant so they can be prepared to work with them.
+It is essential that they understand the specific procedures for each machine or piece of equipment.

 Affected employee lockout/tagout training